 Following is a little information about me.
 Hey, I'm not going tell you everything, okay?

-Quick description: Severe social anxiety (extreme terror of other people barely kept in check by medication and . . . other things like (sometimes) alcohol), PTSD (multiple incidents) and some shyness.
+Quick description: Severe anxiety (primarily extreme terror of other people barely kept in check by medication and . . . other things like (sometimes) alcohol), PTSD (multiple incidents) and some shyness.

-Because of the above, I rarely leave home and it's usually weeks before I (even litterally) go outside.
+Because of the above, I rarely leave home and it's usually weeks or months before I (even litterally) go outside.

 Since the very day I was born, I was seen as being different.
-Which, as some people have figured out, is what human society views as being the very worst crime of all.
+In fact, I'm different from anyone in the entire multiverse, as I'm fairly certain there is only one me.
+And, in human society, being different is the very worst crime of all.
 Since then, I have became even more . . . different.
-Some might blame humans themselves for that, as I quickly learned that humans are liars, hypocrites, unfair, violent, sadistic, cruel, greedy, and intolerant of anyone who is different in any way.
+I even have a unique way of snapping my fingers, which is very fast.
+Some might blame humans themselves for my differences, as I quickly learned that humans are liars, hypocrites, unfair, violent, sadistic, cruel, greedy, and intolerant of anyone who is different in any way.
 You're welcome to believe otherwise, but, my experiences with them since I was very, very young taught me the truth.
-My differences are not only the most obvious (if you saw me in the real world, you would know exactly what I mean and visitors to my Web site should instantly recognize me), but also the way I speak, think, see, walk, dress, hear, and so on.
+My differences are not only the most obvious (if you saw me in the real world, you would know exactly what I mean and visitors to my Web site should instantly recognise me), but also the way I speak, think, see, walk, dress, hear, and so on.
 If you want normality, I'm about as far away from it as you can get and 'fitting in' is something I can honestly say I have never done and will probably never be able to do, and, after learning humans' true nature, have absolutely no interest in being like them.
-If I could change my skin color to any color I could pick, it would be green (like the Hulk's).
+If I could change my skin colour to any colour I could pick, it would be green (like the Hulk's).
 Why?
-Because then my other differences wouldn't be so noticeable.
+Because then my other differences wouldn't be so noticeable, and, let's face it, humans are rather shallow, primarily judging people solely on their appearance.

 Before you ask, I'm not rich or a politician.
 LOL My political view is essentially that life, freedom (including FDR's four freedoms: freedom of speech, freedom of worship, freedom from want, freedom from fear), liberty, privacy, true justice, education, and the pursuit of happiness are sacred rights of the people unless what they do hurts others, or interferes with their own rights to do the same.
 On my blogs or other opinion pages, some might get sick of hearing me talk about such things, although I think they're the most important things in life.
 I love my country and have what many consider silly ideas of what it should be like, but, I don't trust the government (and hardly anyone else, for that matter).

-I'm not the Internet boogeyman, either.
-While the regular boogeyman would be like a monster that growls in your closet or lives under your bed, the Internet boogeyman would be living on the Internet. ;-) But, remember, although the creatures you see in television shows and movies may appear frightening to you, the true monsters are humans.
+I'm not the Internet bogeyman (spelled Internet boogeyman, by some), either.
+(Okay, maybe a howling bogeyman, but . . .)
+While the regular bogeyman would be like a monster that growls in your closet or lives under your bed, the Internet bogeyman (or Internet howling bogeyman, AKA Internet howling boogeyman (for some) in my case) would be living on the Internet. ;-) But, remember, although the creatures you see in television shows and movies may appear frightening to you, the true monsters are humans.
 Just ask any of the species they've made extinct, the people they've hunted in their genocidal rage, killed with bullets or nuclear, biological or chemical weapons.
 Oh, right.
 You can't . . .
 But, if they could talk, they would tell you that sharing the world has never been humanity's defining attribute.

 For a time, I used to think that I was closer to a libertarian, but, corporations have proven that they cannot self-regulate their tendency to pollute the environment, they treat people as little more than tools to get a job done (the phrase human resources that they like to use is informative) and in almost all things, put profit ahead of people, so, that was a quickly-passing phase . . .
 Governments should serve the people, not the corporations.
 All you're going to end up with is a heavily-polluted planet filled with mostly poor people who cannot afford healthcare or an education more than what's needed to get them a basic low-paying job, while a few will be very rich in good health with large houses filled with expensive things.